allanma88/chat/README.md

 # Architecture

-This project is not a fully functional project, only implement the features of assignment, lack of some important parts, like authentication, authorization, UI
+This project is not a fully functional project, only implement the features of assignment, lack of some important parts, like authentication, authorization, UI.

 ## Extensions

-The extension for the  start up of program, we currently only defined the user extension for configuration of user service.
+The extension for the  start up of program, we currently only defined the user and signalr extension.
 For a real product, should contains more extension like log, graceful shutdown, monitor

 ## Controllers